 DescriptionRecord of Agarest War uses a traditional backdrop scenario: forces of ancient evil awaken and the player character, initially the military officer Leonhardt, has to save the world.
-He is forced to make a deal with the mysterious Dyshana which gives him the power to fight evil; in return he and his decedents are condemned to seal it away for all times.
+He is forced to make a deal with the mysterious Dyshana which gives him the power to fight evil; in return he and his descendants are condemned to seal it away for all times.
 The plot is told in five chapters which all have different player characters (who are the son of the previous character).
-During the first four generations, the player deals with different women and the choices in cutscenes and dialogues determine how affected they become to the hero.
+During the first four generations, the player deals with different women and the choices in cutscenes and dialogues determine how much affection they feel for the hero.
 At the end of the chapter, he mates with the woman with the strongest bond (or gets to choose if he has a positive relationship to more than one) and this has a direct influence on the appearance and statistics of their son.
-Additionally there are many other choices to make (mostly either tactical or moral) which have an effect on the story (sometimes cross-generational) and the player's morality which influences which non-player characters join the party.
+Additionally, there are many other choices to make (mostly either tactical or moral) which have an effect on the story (sometimes cross-generational) and the player's morality, influencing which non-player characters join the party.

 Combat is turn-based and takes place on flat, rectangle-based fields.
 In each round (which is divided into movement and action), the player gives orders to the party (up to six members) and every action costs action points.
-The most important tactical aspect is positioning: some fields give either positive or negative effects and each character has a sphere of influence, depending on their jobs either near around them (melee fighters) or more far away (ranged fighters and magicians), which is also dependent on their viewing direction.
+The most important tactical aspect is positioning: some fields give either positive or negative effects and each character has a sphere of influence, either near them (melee fighters) or farther away (ranged fighters and magicians), depending on their jobs, which also depends the direction the characters are facing.
 Characters which are connected over those spheres gain substantial bonuses and can perform combo attacks.
-Except the boss battles, fights are mostly resolved within a few rounds because unused action points carry over to the next turn and the characters' "Break State", an especially powerful attack, unlocks after enough time has passed.
+Except the boss battles, fights are mostly resolved within a few rounds, as unused action points carry over to the next turn and the characters' "Break State", an especially powerful attack, unlocks after enough time has passed.
 Already won battles can be repeated and there is an auto-combat option available.

-Fighting battles rewards experience points (although only when the character is left standing when the battle ends) which eventually lead to level ups.
-Then the character gains bonus points which are divided on abilities (strength, vitality, agility, intelligence and luck) which influence derived statistics and, depending on the characters' starting proficiencies, require more or less bonus points to improve.
-Additionally each character equips skills (each character has a speciality for one of the 12 types) and other equipment (weapons, armor an accessories).
-One skill allows to capture monsters which in turn can be used as party members, combined with each other to create new monsters or simply exchanged for items.
+Fighting battles rewards experience points (if the character is still standing at the end of the battle) which eventually lead to level ups.
+The character then gains bonus points divided on abilities (strength, vitality, agility, intelligence and luck) which influence derived statistics and, depending on the characters' starting proficiencies, require more or less bonus points to improve.
+Additionally, each character can equip skills (each character has a speciality for one of the 12 types) and other equipment (weapons, armor and accessories).
+One skill allows to capture monsters which in turn can be used as party members, combined with each other to create new monsters, or simply exchanged for items.

 - "Agarest: Generations of War" -- European title